mitshell/libmich/libmich/asn1/README_ASN1.md

 --------------------------------------

-Contrary to the static compilation which works over large text containing ASN.1 modules definitions, it is also possible to compile dynamically ASN.1 definition thanks to the *inline* function.
+Contrary to the static compilation which works over large text containing ASN.1 modules definitions, it is also possible to compile dynamically ASN.1 definitions with the *inline* function.
 It compiles the ASN.1 definition to a Python object, make it available through the **GLOBAL** object, ans returns it to the Python interpreter.

 ```python
 >>> GLOBAL.clear()